John Bridgeland

 John M. Bridgeland (born May 1, 1960) is a former director of the United States Domestic Policy Council and USA Freedom Corps.
 He is president and CEO of the public policy firm Civic Enterprises, the co-founder and CEO of the COVID Collaborative and the vice-chair of the non-profit organization Malaria No More.

+Bridgeland served as Director of the White House Domestic Policy Council, Assistant to the President of the United States, and first director of the USA Freedom Corps after 9/11 under President George W. Bush, and a Member of the White House Council for Community Solutions under President Barack Obama.

 Education and career

 Bridgeland is a graduate of Harvard University and the University of Virginia School of Law.
-Prior to working in the White House and the United States Congress, Bridgeland practiced law in the New York City and Paris, France offices of Davis Polk & Wardwell.
+Prior to working in the White House and the United States Congress, Bridgeland practiced law in the New York City and Paris offices of Davis Polk & Wardwell.
 He also worked as chief of staff and special counsel to then-U.S. Congressman (now U.S. Senator) Rob Portman.

 Bridgeland worked in the White House from 2001 to 2003, first as deputy assistant to the president under George W. Bush and director of the White House Domestic Policy Council, then as assistant to the president and director of the USA Freedom Corps.
 In his work overseeing more than $1 billion in domestic and international service programs in the aftermath of September 11, 2001, former senator Harris Wofford described him as "one of the most impressive people I've seen in public life in recent times".

-In Fall 2004, he served as a teaching fellow at Harvard's Kennedy School of Government, where he offered a seminar on presidential decision making.
+In 2004, he served as a teaching fellow at Harvard Kennedy School, where he offered a seminar on presidential decision making.
 From 2012 to 2015, he served as the co-chair of the Leadership Council of the Franklin Project, a policy program of the Aspen Institute that sought to make a year of service a common opportunity and expectation for young Americans.